Nettakrim/Fake-AFK/README.md

 ready_permission_level: 0            | permission level needed for /afk:ready to be usable
 summon_permission_level: 0           | permission level needed for /afk:summon to be usable
 allow_real_names_permission_level: 3 | permission level needed for /afk:name to allow names without -
+mspt_kick_limit: -1                  | kicks afk players if the server's mspt goes above the limit, by default minecraft aims for 50mspt (-1 for disabled)
+mspt_kick_type: 1                    | 1 - kick player whose been fake afk the longest, 2 - kick all fake afk players
+max_afk_limit: -1                    | max number of people who can be fake afk at once
+max_afk_type: 1                      | 1 - kick player whose been fake afk the longest, 2 - dont allow more fake afk players
 max_afk_ticks: -1                    | max time in ticks people can fake afk for, -1 is unlimited
 max_summon_ticks: 6000               | max time in ticks people can /afk:summon their fake players for, -1 is unlimited
 names:                               | list of what people have named their fake players: